-Foldable – Flat flexible circuit cabling can folded many times over, enabling easier routing, particularly where space is limited.
+Foldable – Flat flexible circuit cabling can be folded many times over, enabling easier routing, particularly where space is limited.

-Multiple Termination Options – Flat flex circuits can be attached through a hot bar soldering process, through hole soldering or a variety of different connectors.
+Multiple Termination Options – Flat flex circuits can be attached through a hot bar soldering process, through hole soldering, or a variety of different connectors.

 Before getting into design options, there are two fundamental structural applications that must be understood about flat flex circuits:

 Dynamic Flex Applications – When a flex circuit is dynamically flexed over and over within any given application, this is a high flex application.
-Common applications include: printer heads, copiers and plotters
+Common applications include: printer heads, copiers, and plotters.

 Conductors – Copper is the most widely used conductor and it is typically flat, allowing extended flex life.
 Copper conductor options include: